-With the international spotlight firmly on South Korea and the Winter Olympics underway, we explore its dynamic capital city of Seoul; a modern metropolis and a well-kept secret amongst group travellers and prize winners.
+With the international focus firmly on South Korea and the Winter Olympics underway, we turn the spotlight on Seoul; a dynamic capital and modern metropolis that is a well-kept secret amongst group travellers and prize winners.

 In recent years, Seoul has made a concerted effort to soften its post-war concrete edges and the result is a wonderful mash-up of traditional and ultra-modern; soaring towers overlook traditional hanok (traditional style) villages, futuristic skygardens sit alongside ancient Buddhist temples and the new City Hall sits like a suspended wave over the old.
 Where polluted waterways once trickled through downtown, you’ll now find a landscaped sanctuary of walkways, footbridges and waterfalls where Seoulites gather to escape the thrum of the city.
 There’s a lot more to Seoul than K-pop and kimchi.